midhunkalarikkal/FullDomain/Notes/js.md

 ## `setTimeout` ##
 ====================
-Definition: Executes a specified function once after a fixed delay (in milliseconds).
+Executes a specified function once after a fixed delay (in milliseconds).
 Use Case: Scheduling a one-time task, like showing a notification after a delay.

 ## Example